fenago/apache-solr/lab_guides/Lab_3.md

 ### The schema file of Solr
-All the information about fields and field types .indexterm} is mentioned in the schema file of Solr.
+All the information about fields and field types is mentioned in the schema file of Solr.
 Now, the schema file can be in one of the following places depending on how you have configured Solr: